nextflow-io/nextflow/docs/operator.md

 : Defines the number of sequences in each chunk (default: `1`).

 `charset`
 : Parse the content with the specified charset, e.g. `UTF-8`.
+See the list of [standard charsets](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/charset/StandardCharsets.html) for available options.

 `compress`
 : When `true`, resulting file chunks are GZIP compressed (default: `false`).
 The `.gz` suffix is automatically added to chunk file names.

 `decompress`
-: When `true`, decompresses the content using the GZIP format before processing it (default: `false`).
-Files with a `.gz` extension are decompressed automatically.
+: When `true`, decompress the content using the GZIP format before processing it (default: `false`).
+Files with the `.gz` extension are decompressed automatically.

 `elem`
-: The index of the element to split when the operator is applied to a channel emitting lists or tuples (default: first file object or first element).
+: The index of the element to split when the source items are lists or tuples (default: first file object or first element).

 `file`
 : When `true`, saves each split to a file.
 Use a string instead of `true` value to create split files with a specific name (split index number is automatically added).
 Finally, set this attribute to an existing directory, in order to save the split files into the specified directory.

 `limit`
-: Limits the number of sequences to retrieve for each item from the input channel (default: no limit).
+: Limits the number of sequences to retrieve for each source item (default: no limit).

 `record`
 : Parse each entry in the FASTA file into a record.
 The following fields are available:

-  - `id`: The FASTA sequence identifier i.e. the word following the `>` symbol up to the first blank or newline character
+  - `id`: The FASTA sequence identifier, i.e. the word following the `>` symbol up to the first blank or newline character
   - `header`: The first line in a FASTA sequence without the `>` character
   - `desc`: The text in the FASTA header following the ID value
   - `text`: The complete FASTA sequence including the header